 My Garden Zone Is

-Evergreen Conifers For Zone 9 make awesome privacy fences
+Purchase Evergreen Conifers For Zone 9 to make awesome privacy fences from Tn Nursery

 Hedges are often used as borders or property demarcation lines, protecting yards or gardens.
 Besides lasting year-round, evergreen hedges have several advantages over deciduous ones.
 They offer year-round protection, but are also easier to grow than deciduous hedges, requiring less pruning or training.
 They also require less water and less composting.

 Evergreen hedges tend to give an excellent impression of the property, presenting nicely when pruned into attractive shapes.
 While they do create a boundary, they also retain a green, natural look that a fence cannot provide.

 Many different types of evergreen plants can make up evergreen hedges.
 For maximum resilience to disease and insects, it’s a good idea to use more than one variety.